dhxuv20/chemistry-copilot/README.md

 # chemistry-copilot
-Chemistry copilot that helps in visualizing and solving Stiochiometry problems
+Chemistry copilot that helps in visualizing and solving Stiochiometry problems.
+Try it at: https://chemistry-copilot.netlify.app/

 ## Overview